lucastack/scrapping_adventure/README.md

-# scrapping_adventure
+# Description

-in this repo im going to explore how to automate/schedule scrapping
+This repo contains an automation script for webscrapping.
+Uses Terraform for infra provisioning and Selenium for scrapping.

+TODO: add serverless scripts to compare